-The company describes how it monitors the implementation of its human rights policy commitment(s) across its global operations and supply chain (e.g., including external/independent third parties) AND this includes the proportion of its supply chain that is monitored AND the company describes how workers are involved in the monitoring process.
+The company describes how it monitors the implementation of its human rights policy commitment(s) across its global operations and with extractive business partners (e.g., including external/independent third parties) AND this includes the proportion of its extractive business partners that are monitored AND the company describes how workers are involved in the monitoring process.

-Note: In order to get a score of 1, the company needs to score at least 1 point under indicator A.1.2a.
+Note: In order to get a score of 1, the company needs to score at least 1 point under indicator A.1.2.a.